Merle Collins: Creative writing

-Her first collection of poetry, Because the Dawn Breaks, was published by Karia Press in London in 1985, at which time Collins was a member of African Dawn, a performance group combining poetry, mime, and African music.
+Collins' first collection of poetry, Because the Dawn Breaks, was published by Karia Press in London in 1985, at which time Collins was a member of African Dawn, a performance group combining poetry, mime, and African music.
 In England, she began her first novel, Angel, which was published in 1987.
 Angel follows the lives of Grenadians as they struggled for independence, and is specifically about a young woman going through the political turbulence in Grenada at the time.
 Her collection of short stories, Rain Darling, was produced in 1990, and a second collection of poetry, Rotten Pomerack, in 1992.
+The poems in this collection explore experiences of Caribbean immigrants in England.

-Her second novel, The Colour of Forgetting, was published in 1995.
+Collins' second novel, The Colour of Forgetting, was published in 1995.
 A review of her 2003 poetry collection, Lady in a Boat, states: "Ranging from poems reveling in the nation language of her island to poems that capture the beauty of its flora, Collins presents her island and people going about the business of living.
 They attempt to come to terms with the past and construct a future emerging out of the crucible of violence.
 Lady in a Boat is a poignant retelling of a period in history when, for a brief moment, Caribbean ascendancy seemed possible.
 Merle Collins shows how the death of this moment continues to haunt the Caribbean imagination."
 Her most recent collection of stories, The Ladies Are Upstairs, was published in 2011.

+Her 2023 novel, Ocean Stirrings (subtitled "A Work of Fiction in Tribute to Louise Langdon Norton Little, Working Mother and Activist, Mother of Malcolm X and Seven Siblings"), was shortlisted for the 2024 Orwell Prize for Political Fiction.
+Alexandra Harris, chair of the judges, stated: "Collins fuses history and invention with utmost care and creativity. ...
+With a deep sense of purpose and not a hint of literary showiness, Collins brings together many voices, from eighteenth-century English letter-writers to Black rights orators, and she honours the rich Grenadian creole, now largely lost, with a new life here on the page."
+The review by Shivanee Ramlochan in Caribbean Beat concluded: "Above all, this is a richly empathetic rendering in fiction of a real-life person whose story remained almost entirely unsung.
+Ocean Stirrings anchors her history before us, asking whose voices are allowed to resound."